COVID-19 pandemic in popular culture: Short film

-Music videos
+Music videos and competitions

+The annually televised Eurovision Song Contest was forced to be cancelled at short notice, the first time in its 65-year history.
+A special broadcast called Eurovision: Europe Shine a Light was quickly produced and aired in its place across 45 countries.

-The official music video for the song Phenom by Thao & the Get Down Stay Down was recorded entirely via the "rigid grid format of the teleconferencing app Zoom," while the band members were in home isolation.
+The music video for the song "Phenom" by Thao & the Get Down Stay Down was recorded entirely via the "rigid grid format of the teleconferencing app Zoom," while the band members were in home isolation.
 Described as "the finest music video to emerge from our age of isolation," it took eight days to complete.

-For the Official music video "Lose Somebody" by artists Kygo, and One Republic, they used large green screen footage and wild images while working remote from each other due to COVID - 19 restrictions.
-For Kygo's music video "Freedom" featuring Zak Abel, it was shot separately from their homes and focused on their lives under the stay at home orders.
+The music video for "Lose Somebody" by Kygo and One Republic used large green screen footage and wild images while working remote from each other due to COVID-19 restrictions.
+The video for "Freedom", also by Kygo and featuring Zak Abel, was shot separately from their homes and focused on their lives while under stay-at-home orders.

+In November 2020, K-pop boy band BTS released the song "Life Goes On", which described their lives during the pandemic as they lived in isolation, without the in person interaction of their fans and concerts.
+More personal and "sentimental" in nature, it presented the band living together in isolation in their dorm.
+The video is intercut with a clip of V driving his bandmates around South Korea and eventually past Seoul Olympic Stadium, where the band was slated to kickoff their Map of the Soul Tour several months prior before it was cancelled due to the pandemic.
+The video ends with a sequence of the band envisioning themselves singing the song in the empty stadium.
+At a press conference held the day of Be's release, Jungkook said that his intent with the music video was to express the "sadness and the longing" the band felt due to the tour's cancellation "and because we couldn't see ARMY much".